crisishistory/HistoryAIToolkit/README.md

 Join our Discord server: https://discord.gg/WvqytcHfnD

 ## Project goals and scope

-Some time ago Audrey come in contact with a group of historians working on interviews of survivors of relevant historical events.
-With the goal of avoiding that this highly valuable first-hand knowledge to be lost down the timeline.
+Some time ago Audrey come in contact with a group of historians working on interviews of survivors of relevant historical events, with the goal of avoiding the loss of this highly valuable first-hand knowledge down the timeline.

-Interviews are conducted by experienced historians and also by less experienced historians and students.
+Interviews are conducted by:

-Experienced interviewers are comfortable asking follow-up questions while maintaining the interviewed comfortable and cooperative.
+* Experienced historians
+* Less experienced historians, students, and volunteer community researchers under the mentorship of experienced historians

+Experienced historical interviewers are good at asking follow-up questions in a way that makes an interviewee not just feel comfortable, but enjoy telling their stories in vivid, relatable ways as a contribution to the historical record.

-However, less experienced interviewers may feel intimidated by an interviewed with a strong presence, being unable to produce good follow-up questions, or risking asking questions that mais make the interviewed uncomfortable.
-Which may led to loss of the opportunity to collect good historical materials.
+However, less experienced interviewers may feel intimidated by narrators with a strong presence.
+Sometimes a junior historian interviewing a famous person blanks out while trying to come up with good follow-up questions.
+Or they risk asking questions that may make the interviewee uncomfortable, which may led to loss of the opportunity to collect good historical materials.

-The goal of the project is to help to avoid thi kind of situation, by:
+The goal of the project is to help historians and narrators in various ways:

-- Converting the audio of the interviews to text.
+* Help community history researchers of all levels be better, friendlier interviewers
+* Help those with interesting historial experiences tell their stories and enjoy the process
+* Help survivors telling difficult stories feel at ease, with kindness, empathy, and respect

+From a technical perspective, this involves:

+* Providing tools to process past audio and video interviews
+  * Slicing/editing of snippets of interest
+  * Conversion to high-quality text transcripts
+* Providing tools to generate interview questions from past or realtime interviews
-- Feed this text to an LLM
+  * Feeding transcript text to an LLM
-- Use that LLM to help to generate "comfortable" and appropriated follow-up questions to help interviewers to progress with confidence.
+  * Using an LLM to help to generate interesting, fun, friendly, and appropriate follow-up questions to help interviewers ask great questions

+Interviews can be about surviving adversity, but they can also be about witnessing special historical moments.
+For example, an oral history interview could be about working with famous computer scientists and witnessing the history of computing.

 ## Status